 Having done that, Money searches the remaining database of 260 small cities and factors in job growth, cost of living, affordable housing, school scores, cultural amenities, racial diversity, and general ease of living: traffic congestion, public services, and so on.
 Having done all that, their selection committee makes site visits to access the statistically intangible things that are still important to all of us.
 For example: Is this a friendly, and welcoming place?

-This year’s number one city is Plymouth, Minnesota.
-Close to Minneapolis, it has lots of green open spaces, a friendly and diverse environment, and great schools.
+Plymouth, Minnesota — close to Minneapolis, it has lots of green open spaces, a friendly and diverse environment, and great schools.
 It’s big negative?
 You guessed it, you can freeze several times over during its long cold winter.

-Not a fan of the cold?
-Not too worry, checkout City #4, Irvine, California.
-The plus is great weather, schools, green space and much, much more.
+Irvine, California — the plus is great weather, schools, green space and much, much more.
 The negative is that even in a slumping housing market home prices are still high here.
-And, of course, beyond Plymouth and Irvine there is everything in-between.

-For example, Round Rock, Texas is just 17 miles from the liberal epicenter of the state, its capitol city Austin.
+Round Rock, Texas — just 17 miles from the liberal epicenter of the state, its capitol city Austin.
 Round Rock has affordable homes, premium outlets, good schools, and lots of open space including 64-mile-long Lake Travis.

-Or, if you are truly a lover of the great outdoors, checkout Fort Collins, Colorado sixty miles North of Denver.
+Fort Collins, Colorado — sixty miles North of Denver.
 This city has experienced a boom in high tech jobs, its one of America’s most progressive cities on the environment, and it has a charming downtown with four microbreweries and two-dozen restaurants.
 This outdoors paradise even boasts a public bike library where residents and visitors can checkout a bike for free for seven days.
 Finally, for those who hate the summer heat, Fort Collins average July temperature is 69 degrees.
 Of course if you don’t like cold temperatures in the winter, this is not your ideal spot.